 - Various service APIs provided by Adapter framework- Thread Manager, Transaction Manager)

-How adaptor framework works?
+How does the adaptor framework work?

 - The data is received from wire through a receive location that is listening for messages at certain protocol at a specified address

-- After the message is received by the receive location, message is sent to the adapter.
+- After the message is received by the receive location, the message is sent to the adapter.
 It creates a new BizTalk message, attaches the data stream to the message.

 - It adds any meta-data pertaining to the end-point over which the data was received and then the message is submitted to the message engine